feklee/usb-trackpoint/README.md

   * connecting the TrackPoint to a PS/2 port (didn't get that to work).

 As mouse buttons I used switches from an old Logitech mouse.
+The PS/2 plug I cut off an old and broken Cherry keyboard.

 For cycling the RGB LED, a decade counter is used.
 This is primarily for
 practise: I have never worked with a decade counter before.